Other DataFrame Tools

 Dask

-The Dask implementation runs in about 4 s and takes just over 1 GB memory: very similar to Spark.
+The Dask implementation runs in about 9.5 s and takes about 1 GB memory: similar to Spark.

 Dask doesn't just have almost-Pandas DataFrames.
 It also implements arrays that are almost-NumPy, bags that are similar to Spark RDDs, and delayed tasks and futures for more general concurrent calculations.